sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

+//////////
+date: 13.03.2023

+Time is 15:39 today i couldn't go to the station once again, But even i couldn't go i coded I made controloler section and config file, I add Validation file but i don't understand how to use it Making Routes section is my next goal

+//////////

 ///////////
 date: 12.03.2023